BN Nursing Studies

 The grades used to meet our entry requirements must include:

-- SQA: no specific Higher subjects required.
-National 5: Mathematics and English at grade C.
+- SQA: Highers: no specific Higher subjects required.
+National 5s: English and Mathematics or Applications of Mathematics at C.

 - IB: HL: no specific subjects required.
-SL: English at grade 5 and Mathematics or Mathematical Studies at grade 4.
+SL: English at 5 and Mathematics at 4.

-" Some prior experience of working with people is advisable.
-Admission to this programme includes an interview process.
+Some prior experience of working with people is advisable.
+Admission to this degree includes an interview process.
 Further details on the process will be sent to candidates shortlisted for interview.

 Fitness to practice